jaklvinc/data-visualization-in-python-jetbrains-internship/step3_combine_skills/task_theory.md

 ## Task

 Create single bar chart showing the number of games per 4 specific gaming platforms (PS4, XOne, PC and WiiU) by game genre from the provided dataset.
+Use the knowledge you have acquired from previous lessons.

 ### Requirements